mariamihai/kubernetes-related/README.md

 ### Create deployment for mongodb

 <details>
-    <summary>Reference the secret saved in mongodb-secret.yaml file</summary>
+    <summary>Reference the secret saved in the mongodb-secret.yaml file in the deployment configuration file</summary>

 ```yaml
 apiVersion: apps/v1